|F A Q|

 Eye strain.
 Is there anything I can do to reduce eye strain when using my light box?

 Your local art supplies store carries sheets of hard board (frequently used to mat pictures placed in picture frames).
 Use the hard board when viewing objects of similar size.
 Cut the hard board to fit the outside edge of your light box.
 Then cut a window in the hard board to the size of the objects being viewed.
 This blocks unneeded light from around the object being viewed.
-What happens is the iris of the eye contracts to cut down on light entering the eye, which can create eye strain.
+What happens is the iris of the eye contracts to cut down on bright light entering the eye, which can create eye strain.
 You can make a few different size hard board windows, so you can swap them out when viewing different sized objects.

 High Frequency Light Boxes.
 Why would I want one?